wordofwarning/wordofwarning.org/current/2013-emergency/z1/index.md

 ![PartSuspended](partsuspended.jpg)

 **Paul O'Donnell | So Far West**
-*So Far West* is a show led by a cowboy, a real, REAL cowboy.
-Using everything he owns — his horse, his mystery, his gun, his fancy clothes, his secretive ways —the man and the myth will stand in front of you, and will prove himself. *This bar IS a saloon.
-You ARE Buffalo Bill / the Sheriff / the Bad Cowboy / the Town Whore.* Join him to discover the truth about the rootin’ tootin’ cowboy deep down inside everyone.
+A show led by a cowboy, a real, REAL cowboy.
+Using everything he owns — his horse, his mystery, his gun, his fancy clothes, his secretive ways —the man and the myth will stand in front of you, and will prove himself.

+*This bar IS a saloon.
+You ARE Buffalo Bill / the Sheriff / the Bad Cowboy / the Town Whore.*

+Join him to discover the truth about the rootin’ tootin’ cowboy deep down inside everyone.

 Paul O’Donnell is a recent graduate of Contemporary Theatre & Performance at MMU Cheshire — *So Far West* originated from his final year of study and has since been presented at a festival in Portugal; Paul will continue to tour with Sleepwalk Collective this November.
 ![Paul O'Donnell](paul_odonnell.jpg)

-**The Same, But Different | THE WEDDING /[I DO I/]**
+**The Same, But Different | THE WEDDING \[I DO I\]**
 Meet Queeny and The Chancellor as they join their lives and love in Marriage.

 The Same, But Different use dance routines, direct address, absurdist sketches and presented failure to explore what marriage might mean in the modern age.
 Fast paced, desperate and irreverent you may be left thinking 'What?'.

 An Absurdist theatre group producing event-based performances that are both satirical and absurd, they use imagery, music, video and live performance to create an environment where all cultural reference points are made irrelevant.

 Lawrence Stanley formed The Same, But Different in 2012 with the intention of creating new work that represents absurdist principles of performance.
 His particular theoretical interests regard the nature of failure in performance, the role of multi-media in performance and how chaos and juxtaposition might be utilised in the performance space.
 Currently based in Barcelona, he also works with 50 Letter's Theatre Company, Els Pirates Teatre and Smoking Apples in performances throughout Europe.
 Laura Pau is a member of Els Pirates Teatre, studied at Institut del Teatre (Barcelona) and Rose Bruford College (London), and has performed in festivals throughout Europe.

 Thanks to Sarah Readman for all her technical and administrative expertise.
 [www.samebutdifferenttheatre.com](http://www.samebutdifferenttheatre.com)
 ![I do I](same_but.jpg)